-The FAST Act authorized \$305 billion in federal highway, transit, safety and rail programs for five years.
+The Bipartisan Infrastructure Law provides the basis for FHWA programs and activities through September 30, 2026.
+It makes a once-in-a-generation investment of \$350 billion in highway programs.
+This includes the largest dedicated bridge investment since the construction of the Interstate Highway System.
 Under this legislation, the MPO is a partner in the planning for the use of all federal transportation funds allocated within their region.
-The FAST Act also requires the MPO to produce and oversee a Transportation Improvement Program (TIP), the region's short-range capital investment plan, which must be consistent with and serve to implement the region's Long-Range Plan.
+The BIL also requires the MPO to produce and oversee a Transportation Improvement Program (TIP), the region's short-range capital investment plan, which must be consistent with and serve to implement the region's Long-Range Plan.
 The TIP prioritizes the region's transportation projects within the constraints of federal funding that Delaware and Maryland can reasonably expect to receive within four years.